wightwulf1944/Hentoid-Resources/Getting-Started-with-Hentoid.md

 ######Due to the content `Hentoid` gives you access to - `Hentoid` is not distributed in the Google Play Store, so you will see this alert (and will not be able to install) until you change your security settings on your device.#
 ######To do this, open the `Settings` app and navigate to `Security`.
 Look for the `Unknown Sources` entry and enable it.
 You will need to relaunch the `hentoid.apk` file you downloaded earlier in order to install `Hentoid` after changing this setting.
 You can find this file in your `Downloads` app (and in your `Downloads` folder) if you previously downloaded it.#

+######If you followed the above instructions correctly, `Hentoid` should now be installed.
+If for any reason you cannot install `Hentoid`, ask for help in the [Hentoid - Google+ Community - Help category](https://plus.google.com/communities/110496467189870321840/stream/4bd645ab-de38-4ed1-8238-06adc4bc5bcd) and one of us will be glad to assist.#

 `TODO: Add instructions after app install.`